umd-mith/extremist-files/README.md

 website.

-In order to make this list a bit more useful in social media research this repository collects the data from their website and makes it available as JSON and CSV data.
+In order to make this list a bit more useful in social media research this repository collects the data from the SPLC  website and makes it available as JSON and CSV data.

-We're trying to crowd source the Twitter, Facebook and Website URLs over in this Google Sheet.
+We're trying to crowd source the Twitter, Facebook and Website URLs over in [this Google Sheet](https://docs.google.com/spreadsheets/d/1KfTus1Z99QSZX7g3f5z8VWu3jcOgqFkrFpe-Doc4pFI/edit?usp=sharing).